 - 1. Keep the default distribution method Use Parcels and the default version of CDH 5.
 Leave the Additional Parcels selections at None. - 2.
 For the Cloudera Manager Agent, keep the default Matched release for this Cloudera Manager Server.
 Click Continue.
 The JDK Installation Options screen displays. - 3.
 Select the Install Oracle Java SE Development Kit (JDK) checkbox to allow Cloudera Manager to install the JDK on each cluster host or uncheck if you plan to install it yourself.
-Leave the Install Java Unlimited Strength Encryption Policy Files checkbox cleared.
+Leave the Install Java Unlimited Strength Encryption Policy Files checkbox deselected.
 Click Continue.
 The Enable Single User Mode screen displays. - 4.
-Leave the Single User Mode checkbox cleared and click Continue.
+Leave the Single User Mode checkbox deselected and click Continue.
 The Provide SSH login credentials page displays. - 5.
 Specify host SSH login properties: - a.
-Keep the default login root or enter the username for an account that has password-less sudo permission. - b.
+Keep the default login root or enter the user name for an account that has password-less sudo permission. - b.
 If you choose to use password authentication, enter and confirm the password. - 6.
 Click Continue.
 Cloudera Manager installs the Oracle JDK and the Cloudera Manager Agent packages on each host and starts the Agent. - 7.
 Click Continue.
 The Installing Selected Parcels screen displays.
 Cloudera Manager installs CDH.
 During the parcel installation, progress is indicated for the phases of the parcel installation process in separate progress bars.
 When the Continue button at the bottom of the screen turns blue, the installation process is completed. - 8.
 Click Continue.
 The Host Inspector runs to validate the installation, and provides a summary of what it finds, including all the versions of the installed components.
-Click Finish.
+You can ignore the "Cloudera recommends setting /proc/sys/vm/swappiness to 0" warning and if the validation is otherwise successful, click Finish.
 The Cluster Setup screen displays.